Edmund Schuster

 Edmund Schuster (7 September 1851 – 5 July 1932) was a German engineer and mathematician who contributed to the field of special functions and complex analysis being a pioneer in the field of harmonic analysis.

-Schuster was born in Munich in 1851.
+Schuster was born in Munich, Kingdom of Bavaria, in 1851.
 He studied in Bonn and Leipzig, and in 1875 he moved with his family to Chile.
 After a short period in Santiago de Chile he moved to Valdivia, in the south of the country, where he lived until his death, in 1932.
 In Valdivia, Schuster initiated a school of mathematics and founded the Acta Philosophica Valdiviana, in 1876.